ExtensityAI/symbolicai/README.md

 As briefly mentioned, we adopt a divide and conquer approach to decompose a complex problem into smaller problems.
 We then use the expressiveness and flexibility of LLMs to evaluate these sub-problems and by re-combining these operations we can solve the complex problem.

 In this turn, and with enough data, we can gradually transition between general purpose LLMs with `zero` and `few-shot` learning capabilities, and specialized fine-tuned models to solve specific problems (see above).
+This means that each operations could be designed to use a model with fine-tuned task-specific behavior.

 ## <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50"> Tell me some more fun facts!